Attachment & sale of a property in execution

 The sale should be done by public auction by an officer of the court or someone else appointed by the court.

-Court should issue proclamation of sale
+Court should issue Draft Sale Proclamation

-The DH can apply for sale of the property along with an affidavit stating the particulars of the property and other required details and an encumbrance certificate for 12 years ( Order 21 Rule 66).
+The DH can apply for sale of the property along with an affidavit stating the particulars of the property and other required details and an encumbrance certificate for 12 years (Order 21 Rule 66).

 Along with the application the DH should produce a Drat Sale Proclamation (DSP) to be settled and approved by the court.
 The DSP should carry the following details:-